sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * COQ?
 Perl Navigator?
     * Believe me now, ask questions later
         * this is the TLDR; version
-            * Will cover it later
+        * Will be covered later

 ### Step 1: Install the Perl Navigator language server(s)
 * Perl Navigator is not available on cpan